Factsheet: Independent advocacy

 • do not have an ‘appropriate person’ who can speak up for you.
 An appropriate person is someone you choose, who is not already providing care and support to you, and is not involved in any allegations of abuse or neglect towards you.

-We can refer you to a Care Act Advocate who can help you put your views across or speak up for you.
-You need to be eligible for East Sussex County Council funded services for this to happen.
+We can refer you to a Care Act Advocate if you are eligible for Council funded services.

 Independent mental health advocates